 To determine if the switch to a Western Bentonite - based system is right for your foundry, perform an analysis with a sand additive supplier.
 With the pressure on today’s U.S. foundry industry to reduce all costs to be competitive in a global market, no sand grain can be left unturned.

-About the Authors Victor S. LaFay and Stephen L. Neltner have more than 40 years of combined experience at Hill & Griffith providing foundries information and analysis related to the green sand molding process and its additives and defects.
+Victor S. LaFay and Stephen L. Neltner have more than 40 years of combined experience at Hill & Griffith providing foundries information and analysis related to the green sand molding process and its additives and defects.

 For more information: